The Triumphal Entry, Matt. 21:1-11

 The confusion of the Rabbis as to who the Messiah would be is a warning to the present congregation of the Lord.
 We should not let our ill-conceived notions or biases of what the prophecies should mean to “us” form an incorrect interpretation.
 Popular doctrines should not cloud our judgment as to how the fulfillment must come about.

 Like the Rabbis, we all tend to read the prophecies a bit too literally.
-Yet, the prophecies the apostles knew had been fulfilled in their generation cause us to shake our heads and wonder how they knew to pull one verse out of a whole passage, or how the literal sounding prophecy became symbolic.
-However, it is in their methods that we will find the pattern on how prophecies are supposed to be looked at, for Scripture interprets Scripture.
+Yet, the prophecies the apostles knew had been fulfilled in their generation cause us to shake our heads and wonder how they knew to pull one verse out of a whole passage, or how the literal-sounding prophecy became symbolic.
+However, it is in their methods that we will find the pattern of how prophecies are supposed to be looked at, for Scripture interprets Scripture.

 Next Week: The Money Changers